aidos-lab/Topo_LLM_public/README.md

 ### Datasets

-The following datasets can be used via their config file:
+The following datasets can be used via their config file in `configs/data`:

 - `multiwoz21.yaml`:
   MultiWOZ2.1; [HuggingFace](https://huggingface.co/datasets/ConvLab/multiwoz21)